hazmat86/nanorc/readme.md

 # Improved Nano Syntax Highlighting Files
-# This repo is the modified version that works for termux.
-This is a work by scopatz and only small modifications have been made by hazmat86.
-All credit goes to scopatz.

 This repository holds ``{lang}.nanorc`` files that have improved definitions of syntax highlighting for various languages.